dricottone/blog/content/about.md

 ---
 title: Who am I?
 Why am I here?
 site_title: true
 ---

-I was born in Buffalo, New York and spent the first two decades of my life in the Western New York region.
-I've relocated to the nation's capitol in search of work--my goal is to conduct survey research that informs policy decisions.
+I live in Chicago but have spent most of my life in Western New York.
+There's some quality to Rust Belt cities that just calls to me.

-I have a personal interest in internet technologies and automation through programming.
-This website and the webserver hosting it are both weekend DIY projects.
-My current projects are:

-+ converting this website to [Hugo](https://gohugo.io/)
-+ a media player in the style of ncmpcpp that dispatches between mpd, spotifyd, and mpv
-+ rewriting (a **subset** of) GNU coreutils in Python for my work laptop (running Windows 10)
+I have a passion for electronics and computers that I discovered after I'd already gone to school for Political Science and Economics.
+I hope to one day get a job that uses my degree, but no luck so far.
+In the meantime, I've made a decent living through a series of jobs that I was in no way qualified for.
+Just In Time learning has become a staple of my career.

+My current side projects are:

++ fleshing out my [personal wiki](https://wiki.dominic-ricottone.com) with helpful documentation for statistical programming and server administration, as well as transcribing my old college notes
++ a terminal app for controlling both MPD and the Spotify Connect API, a la `ncmpcpp` or `ncspot`
++ dead-simple but high-security internet chat

 I'm also passionate about international history and culture.
-I studied Japanese for three years and spent a semester in Nagoya, Japan.
-This year I'm backpacking across Austria and Hungary.
+I studied Japanese for three years and spent a semester in Nagoya.
+My wife and I have a terrible habit of planning international backpacking vacations that have to be canceled at the last minute due to closed borders.

-My career has taken me from political consultancy to pollsters to government contracting.
-I'm always looking for new experiences to add to that list.
-For details, see [my CV](/cv).
+If you're looking to hire someone with a weird mixture of programming work experience and econometrics training, take a look at [my CV](/cv).